CryptoSignal/Crypto-Signal/README.md

 1. Create a config.yml file and put it into "app" folder.

-1. Build your own image, for example `docker build -t laliux/crypto-signals:latest .`
+1. Build your own Docker image, for example `docker build -t laliux/crypto-signals:latest .`

 1. For testing and debugging run `docker run --rm -ti -v  $PWD/app:/app laliux/crypto-signals:latest`